caseyclarkee/Sugar-Sale/README_DEPLOY.md

 Alternatively, you can drag-and-drop the `dist/` folder onto the Netlify app to ship a one-off deploy without setting up continuous deployment.

+### Ensuring deploy previews run

+Deploy Previews are automatically generated for pull requests and non-production branches when the repository is linked to Netlify.
+If you are not seeing a preview build for a branch:

+1. Verify the repository is connected in **Site settings → Build & deploy → Continuous deployment** and that *Deploy previews* are enabled.
+2. Confirm the branch or pull request is targeting the connected Git provider and that the latest commits have been pushed.
+3. Re-run the build from the **Deploys** tab using *Retry deploy* with *Clear cache and deploy site* to ensure the updated `npm ci && npm run build` command executes.